Hall-effect sensor: Principles

 In a Hall sensor, a fixed DC bias current is applied along one axis across a thin strip of metal called the Hall element transducer.
 Sensing electrodes on opposite sides of the Hall element along another axis measure the difference in electric potential (voltage) across the axis of the electrodes.
 The current's charge carriers are deflected by the Lorentz force in the presence of a magnetic field perpendicular to their flow.
 The sensing electrodes measure the potential difference (the Hall voltage) proportional to the axial component of the magnetic field that is perpendicular to both the current's axis and the sensing electrodes' axis.

-Hall effect sensors respond both to static magnetic fields and to changing ones.
+Hall-effect sensors respond both to static magnetic fields and to changing ones.
 (Inductive sensors, in contrast, only respond to changes in fields.)

+The Hall voltage is also temperature-dependent and can have an offset.
+Due to the proportionality of the Hall voltage to the charge carrier mobility and the concentration of the majority charge carriers, the Hall effect is an established method for determining these parameters in semiconductor technology.

 Amplification

-Hall effect devices produce a very low signal level and thus require amplification.
-The vacuum tube amplifier technology available in the first half of the 20th century was too large, expensive, and power-consuming for everyday Hall effect sensor applications, which were limited to laboratory instruments.
-Even early generation transistor technology was unsuited; it was only with the development of the low-cost silicon chip-based integrated circuit (IC) micro-technology that the Hall effect sensor became suitable for mass application.
+Hall-effect devices produce a very low signal level and thus require amplification.
+The vacuum tube amplifier technology available in the first half of the 20th century was too large, expensive, and power-consuming for everyday Hall-effect sensor applications, which were limited to laboratory instruments.
+Even early generation transistor technology was unsuited; it was only with the development of the low-cost silicon chip-based integrated circuit (IC) micro-technology that the Hall-effect sensor became suitable for mass application.
 Devices sold as Hall sensors nowadays contain both the sensor as described above and a high gain IC amplifier in a single package.
 These Hall sensor ICs may add a stable voltage regulator in addition to the amplifier to allow operation over a wide range of supply voltage and boost the Hall voltage for a convenient analog signal output proportional to the magnetic field component.
 In some cases, the linear circuit may cancel the offset voltage of Hall sensors.
 Moreover, AC modulation of the driving current may also reduce the influence of this offset voltage.

 Hall sensors are called linear if their output is proportional to the incident magnetic field strength.
 This output signal can be an analog voltage, a pulse-width modulation (PWM) signal, or be communicated digitally over a modern bus protocol.
 Hall sensors may also be ratiometric if their sensitivity is also proportional to their supply voltage.
 With no magnetic field applied, their quiescent output voltage is typically half of the supply voltage.
 They may have rail-to-rail output.